 - A non-thesis student should submit a copy of his/her project report to the project

-advisor and Graduate Advisor.
+advisor and Graduate Adviser.
 The student also ask the project advisor to notify the

-Graduate Advisor completion of his or her research by email.
+Graduate Adviser completion of his or her research by email.

-- A non-thesis student should submits hardcopy of Final Comprehensive Departmental Exam form to the Graduate Advisor.
+- A non-thesis student should submits hardcopy of Final Comprehensive Departmental Exam form to the Graduate Adviser.
 After receiving email or written confirmation of successful

 completion of the project from the project advisor, the Graduate Advisor signs and

 sends this form to Graduate Affairs.